how to improve cash flow with factoring

 Comparing Non-Recourse Factoring to Recourse Factoring

-As it pertains to a factoring company, the word “recourse” references the extent to which the factoring company is willing to assume risk of non-payment on factored invoices.
+As it pertains to a factoring company, the word “recourse” references the extent to which the factoring company is willing to assume the risk of non-payment on factored invoices.

 Recourse factoring companies fund advances on invoices with the understanding that the organization will be obligated to buy them back if they go uncollected (for any reason).
 If an invoice remains unpaid for a certain period of time, the factoring client may be required to buy it back and may also be obligated to compensate the factoring company for administrative and collections costs incurred while trying to collect payment from the organization’s customer.
 Reduced financial risk for the factoring company sometimes means factoring with recourse offers lower rates, but not always.

 Non-recourse factoring companies assume more financial risk from bad debt than those that factor with recourse.
-When a non-recourse factoring company buys an invoice, the Factor assumes the credit risk.
-If the factoring client’s customer is unable to pay due to insolvency and other credit-related risks, the non-recourse factor assumes the financial loss.
+If the factoring client’s customer cannot pay due to insolvency and other credit-related risks, the non-recourse factor assumes the financial loss.

-Organizations that factor invoices with a non-recourse factoring company can reduce, or even eliminate, their financial risk from bad debt, since the non-recourse factor assumes the credit risk.
+Organizations that factor invoices with a non-recourse factoring company can reduce, or even eliminate, their financial risk from bad debt since the factor assumes the credit risk.
 Generally, the only time a factoring client would be required to buy back an invoice from a non-recourse factoring company would be in a case where the invoice itself is in dispute, such as when an order has been returned for some reason.

 How the Factoring Process Works with Non-Recourse Factoring Companies

-Get a Free Quote for Non-Recourse Factoring
+Get a Free Quote!

 Staffing All the Way to the Bank – 5 Benefits of Using a Staffing Agency